Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

         :param client: An instance of a client.
 In this example, the generated client.
         :param initial_response: In this example, the PipelineResponse returned from the initial call.
-        :param deserialization_callback: A callable to transform the final result before returning to the caller.
+        :param deserialization_callback: A callable to transform the final result before returning to the end user.
         """

         # verify we have the information to poll
+        if self._operation.can_poll(initial_response) is False:
+            raise BadResponse("No file_id in response.")

         response = initial_response.http_response.json()
-        if response.get("file_id", None) is None:
-            raise BadResponse("No file_id in response.")

         # initialize
         self.client = client